googleapis/google-cloud-ruby/OVERVIEW.md

 * Delete projects
 * Undelete, or recover, projects that you don't want to delete

-See the [gcloud-ruby Resource Manager API documentation](rdoc-ref:Gcloud::ResourceManager) to learn how to connect to Cloud Resource Manager using this library.
+See the {Gcloud::ResourceManager gcloud-ruby Resource Manager API documentation} to learn how to connect to Cloud Resource Manager using this library.

 ```ruby
 require "gcloud"